 Tribunal Enquiry Form:

-Should you wish to meet with tribunal staff, please complete and submit this form and the office will be in contact with you to make a time for an initial meeting.
+Should you wish to meet with tribunal staff, please contact email@example.com, and the office will be in contact with you to make a time for an initial meeting.